A Quick Guide to Similes and Metaphors

 Tom Cruise is dynamite in his new film.

-Here, for example, we’re saying that Tom Cruise is literally playing an explosive used in mining.
-What we mean is that he gives a powerful performance, similar to the explosive power of dynamite.
+Here, for example, we’re not saying Tom Cruise has literally played the role of an explosive used in mining.
+We simply mean that he gives a powerful performance, similar to the explosive power of dynamite.
 We could turn the sentence above into a simile by adding ‘like’ before ‘dynamite’:

 Tom Cruise is like dynamite in his new film.

-But while this is clearer, it’s less forceful than using a metaphor.
-The symbolic power of metaphors is also why they’re common in literature and poetry.
+This is clearer, but it’s less forceful than using a metaphor.
+And this symbolic power is why metaphors are particularly common in literature and poetry.

 Summary: Similes and Metaphors